coderamen666/srd-v3.5-md/spells/magic-overview.md

 concentrate to cast a spell.

 If a spell has multiple versions, you choose which version to use when you cast it.
-You don't have to prepare (or learn, in the case of a bard or sorcerer) a specific version of the spell.
+You don’t have to prepare (or learn, in the case of a bard or sorcerer) a specific version of the spell.

-Once you've cast a prepared spell, you can't cast it again until you prepare it again.
-(If you've prepared multiple copies of a single spell, you can cast each copy once.)
-If you're a bard or sorcerer, casting a spell counts against your daily limit for spells of that spell level, but you can cast the same spell again if you haven't reached your limit.
+Once you’ve cast a prepared spell, you can’t cast it again until you prepare it again.
+(If you’ve prepared multiple copies of a single spell, you can cast each copy once.)
+If you’re a bard or sorcerer, casting a spell counts against your daily limit for spells of that spell level, but you can cast the same spell again if you haven’t reached your limit.

 ### Concentration

 To cast a spell, you must concentrate.
-If something interrupts your concentration while you're casting, you must make a Concentration check or lose the spell.
+If something interrupts your concentration while you’re casting, you must make a Concentration check or lose the spell.
 The more distracting the interruption and the higher the level of the spell you are trying to cast, the higher the DC is.
 If you fail the check, you lose the spell just as if you had cast it to no